Automotive & Parts — United States

 Technical Requirements

-- Products must pass tests that meet FMVSS requirements, and all test data must be completely retained
+Products must pass tests that meet FMVSS requirements, and test data must be fully retained.

-- Mandatory certified products must be marked with the DOT marking per specifications; tires must have the exclusive factory code molded, and tires also need to bear rolling resistance and wet grip grade labels required by EPA
+Mandatory certified products must be marked with the DOT marking in accordance with specifications; tires must have an exclusive factory code molded, and tires must also be labeled with rolling resistance and wet grip grading labels required by EPA.

 Certification Process

-- Confirm the applicable FMVSS standard for the product; foreign manufacturers shall appoint a local US agent, complete manufacturer information registration with NHTSA, and apply for an exclusive factory code for tire products
+Confirm the applicable FMVSS standard for the product, have the foreign manufacturer appoint a local U.S. agent, complete manufacturer information registration with NHTSA, and apply for an exclusive factory code for tire products;

-- Entrust a qualified laboratory to complete product performance and safety testing in accordance with the corresponding FMVSS standards
+Entrust a qualified laboratory to complete product performance and safety testing in accordance with the corresponding FMVSS standard;

-- The manufacturer issues a self-declaration of conformity, confirming that the product complies with all applicable standards
+The manufacturer issues a self-declaration of conformity to confirm that the product complies with all applicable standards;

-- Mark the DOT marking and relevant compliance information on the product as required, retain test reports and technical documents for at least 5 years, and accept NHTSA market sampling inspections
+Mark the DOT marking and relevant compliance information on the product as required, retain test reports and technical documents for at least 5 years, and accept NHTSA market sampling inspection.